krrishexe/Reaxt/SteelEye/steeleye/README.md

-# 1-Explain what the simple List component does.
+# 1).
+Explain what the simple List component does.

 -The useState and useEffect hooks are used by the List component, a functional component, to control the component's state.
 UseEffect is used to reset the selected index to null whenever the items prop changes, while useState is used to define the selectedIndex state variable, which tracks the currently selected item in the list.